tartansandal/tartansandal.github.io/_drafts/vim-remark.md

-setlocal linebreak        " Wrap long lines at word boundaries setlocal formatoptions-=t " Dont auto-wrap text using textwidth setlocal columns=80       " Constrain window width to trigger soft wrap
-# ^ increase this if you use number or error columns
+setlocal linebreak        " Wrap long lines at word boundaries setlocal formatoptions-=t " Dont auto-wrap text using textwidth setlocal columns=80       " Constrain window width to trigger soft wrap " ^ increase this if you use number or error columns
 ```

-This gives me reasonable soft-wrapping behaviour and makes editing Markdown files with very long lines bearable.
+This gives me reasonable soft-wrapping behaviour and makes editing Markdown
+files with very long lines bearable.

 ## Conclusion

 So that's my configuration and some of the rationale behind it.

-Once I worked
-out all the wrinkles, I found [Remark][] to a valuable addition to my linting
+Once I worked out all the wrinkles, I found [Remark][] to a valuable addition to
+my asynchronous linting setup.

-setup.
-Integrating the "linter" and "fixer" into [Vim][] really helps to keep
+Integrating the "linter" and "fixer" into [Vim][] really helps to keep my
-my writing on target.
+writing on target.

 Knowing that linting was always there meant I could, say,
 ignore tracking down a reference until I was sure I was going to keep the
 sentence that contained it.
 I liked being able to temporarily ignore linting
 errors that I could later bulk fix by triggering `ALEFix`.